larnaa/cluecoins/README.md

 # bluecoins-cli

+> 🚧 **WARNING** 🚧
+>
+> This sortware is at the very early stage of development.
+Use at your own risk and make sure to always have a database backup!

 A CLI tool to manage the database of Bluecoins, an awesome budget planner for Android.

+## Installation

+You need GNU Make and Poetry installed.
+Run `make` to perform an entire CI pipeline - install dependencies, run linters and tests.

 ## Bluecoins database structure